hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 2. F360 becomes extraordinarily slow when there are 100 or above F360 components in a file.

 I don't know why.
-Autodesk doesn't expect such usage, I guess.
+Autodesk doesn't expect such usage, I guess. `findBRepUsingRay()` function can consume several seconds, so `Move Key` command is nearly impossible.

 ## F360's bugs which annoy you or make you get stuck